snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 This section defines the name of the workflow and when it should run.
 This block **on.push.branches.main** tells GitHub to automatically trigger this workflow whenever new code is pushed to the main branch.

-In a company setting where there are many repository branches, the workflow will not be triggered if there is push to any other branches than main.
-That way, it prevent unwanted changes from being deployed.
+In a company setting with many repository branches, the workflow will not be triggered if a push is made to any branch other than main.
+That way, it prevents unwanted changes from being deployed.

 ### Job Definition & Runner